charlesveasey/CopyNthFile/README.md

 # CopyNthFile
-Copy nth file from one folder to another
+Copy nth file from one folder to another.

+To compile: copy to openFrameworks apps/myApps folder.